 - Disk order, along with the position of the disk in the array and how they are modified or configured.

 - Configuration changes in the disks and any damages in the drive array.

 Data Recovery in RAID 0 is possible only when all the member disks are available.
-In case any one of member disk failure occur in your RAID, first the failed disk needs to be imaged and only then using our proprietary Data recovery equipment, we work on RAID 0 recovery.
-Sometimes single disk failure destroys the entire Raid array, since the data is broken into stripes.
+In case anyone of member disk failure occurs in your RAID, first, the failed disk needs to be imaged and only then using our proprietary Data recovery equipment, we work on RAID 0 recovery.
+Sometimes single disk failure destroys the entire Raid array since the data is broken into stripes.
 The number of fragments is determined by the number of disks in the server.
 The stripes are written to their respective disks simultaneously (in theory, but it depends on what kind of RAID controller and disk drives used) on the same sectors.
 This allows smaller sections of the entire chunk of data to be read off the drive in parallel, giving this type of arrangement some bandwidth advantage.
-More disks in the array mean higher bandwidth, but also makes gives you greater risk of data loss.
+More disks in the array mean higher bandwidth, but also makes gives you a greater risk of data loss.